hardwario/twr-hardware/README.md

 # Hardware - Design &amp; Outputs

-* We design all data in Eagle.
+We design all data in Eagle.
-* PDF schematics are about to be released very soon here.
+So far schematic designs have been published.
+Assembly drawing will follow.
-* Further documents and sources will be released gradually.
+Design files have not been released yet but they will be released gradually.